MQ-software-carpentry/statistics-with-r/_episodes/03-testing-differences.md

 - "Choose the appropriate test for the data you have."
 - ""
 keypoints:
-- "You can use t-tests and ANOVAs if you have a continuous response and categorical predictors."
+- "You can use _t_ tests and ANOVAs if you have a continuous response and categorical predictors."
 source: "Rmd"
 ---